Skip to main content

 • Enumerated memberships of all Groups.

+Reference: Current Object Properties collected by SharpHound.
 Collection Method: SharpHound collects this information utilizing signed LDAP queries against a domain controller in the domain.
-Default Permissions: By default, all Authenticated Users can enumerate almost all AD Structure Data utilized by BloodHound Enterprise.
-Additional Data Source (Optional - Deleted Objects Container): SharpHound can also read the contents of the Deleted Objects container (also known as the AD Recycle Bin).
+Default Permissions: By default, all Authenticated Users may query almost all data from Active Directory utilized by BloodHound via LDAP.
+Higher privileges are required for other objects, see Least-Privileged Option.
+Least-Privileged Option: For information on how to collect all objects with least privilege, see Least-Privileged Collection - AD Structure Data.
+Additional Data Sources: (Optional) Deleted Objects Container: SharpHound can read the contents of the Deleted Objects container (also known as the AD Recycle Bin).
 By default, SharpHound cannot read the Deleted Objects container, but read access can be delegated.
 Collecting deleted objects affects data retention behavior in BloodHound Enterprise, see Active Directory Recycle Bin for details.
 For delegation configuration, see Least-Privileged Collection - AD Structure Data.

 Local Group Membership